 The BrightstarDB Entity Framework requires you to define the data model as a set of .NET interface definitions.
-Again, right-click on the solution item in the project explorer window and add a new item, this time from the displayed list choose Interface (under Visual C# Items > Code) and change the name of the file to IActor.cs.
+You can either write these interfaces entirely by hand or you can use the Brightstar Entity Definition item template.
+Again, right-click on the solution item in the project explorer window and add a new item, this time from the displayed list choose Brightstar Entity Definition and change the name of the file to IActor.cs.